rtgodwin/oneinfl/README.md

 Taking `exp(ZTNB$beta)` gives the incident risk ratios.

-## `signifWald(model, "var.name")`: tests of significance
+### Tests of significance

 Since variables are typically linked to both the rate parameter $\lambda$ and the one-inflating parameter $\omega$, tests of overall significance are joint hypotheses.
-Testing the overall significance of the variable $white$ for example, we can use:
+Testing the overall significance of the variable $white$ for example, use:

 ```r
 signifWald(OIZTNB, "white")